Shoulder to Shoulder 2025 Annual Ramadan Campaign

 The Shoulder to Shoulder Campaign’s Annual Ramadan Campaign is an effort to identify, uplift, and connect people to Iftars open to interfaith guests across the United States of America to support local relationship-building among Muslim communities and those of other faiths and cultural backgrounds.

 Join a growing movement of people of faith and goodwill coming together to share meals and build relationships during Ramadan.
-Check out the 2024 nationwide listing here
+Check out the 2025 nationwide listing.
+You can add your Iftar to the listing on this form.

 Why is this important?

-In the United States of America, people of different religions, cultures, nationalities, or races have not always been allowed nor encouraged to sit together across a shared table.
-Additionally, in interfaith settings here in our nation, Christians are often centered, setting the table for others.
-The Shoulder to Shoulder Campaign’s Annual Ramadan Campaign is an opportunity for Muslims to set the table and the agenda, to serve as host or co-host.
+In the United States of America, people of different religions, cultures, or backgrounds have not always been allowed or encouraged to sit together across a shared table.
+Additionally, in interfaith settings here in our nation, Christians are often centered, setting the table and agenda for those of other faiths.
+The Shoulder to Shoulder Campaign’s Annual Ramadan Campaign is an opportunity for Muslims to be centered and serve as host or co-host.
 It tells a larger story of people coming together across different faiths and walks of life to get to know their neighbors through a shared meal in order to build a more inclusive and pluralistic society.

 Is this Ramadan Campaign for me?

-Our interfaith Iftar list was populated by and for Muslims, and by and for people who are working alongside them.
-It is for people who have not yet met their Muslim neighbors, as much as it is for people already deeply involved in multifaith engagement.
+Our interfaith Iftar list was populated by Muslims, for Muslims, by and for people who work alongside them.
+It is for people who have not yet met their Muslim neighbors as much as it is for people already involved in multifaith work.
 It is for people who have been in this country for generations and those who have just arrived.
-This Ramadan Campaign is for people who don’t know anything about Islam and Muslims and those who regularly study world religions and cultures.
+The Annual Ramadan Campaign is for people who don’t know anything about Islam and Muslims and those who study world religions and cultures.
 This campaign is for everyone.

 Looking for inspiration?